Molecule Search Page

 How to Add a Query Molecule

 There are several ways to add a query for search.
-You can sketch a molecule; paste a query using a SMILES, MOL, or SDF file; or search by title.
+You can sketch a molecule; paste a query using a SMILES, MOL, or SDF file; upload a query from your computer; or search by title.

-Orion users can also send a molecule from the Analyze page or the 3D page by selecting the molecule, right-clicking, and choosing “Send to Molecule Search - Beta.”
+Orion users can also send a molecule from the spreadsheet on the Analyze or 3D pages by selecting the molecule, right-clicking, and choosing “Send to Molecule Search.”

 Add a Query Using the Sketcher